Mozilla (mascot): Green design

-Initially the mascot took various forms, including that of a helmeted astronaut, but the eventual choice of a Godzilla-like lizard went well with the theme of "crushing the competition", and paid homage to the origin of its name.
-This design rendered Mozilla in the form of a green and purple cartoon lizard, designed by Dave Titus in 1994.
+Initially the mascot took various forms, including that of an astronaut wearing a cyber visor called "Space boy", but the eventual choice of a Godzilla-like lizard went well with the theme of "crushing the competition", and paid homage to the origin of its name.
+This design rendered Mozilla in the form of a green cartoon lizard with a purple underbelly, designed by Dave Titus in 1994.
 Mozilla was featured prominently on Netscape's web site in the company's early years, but the need to project a more professional image (especially towards corporate clients) led to him being removed.

 Mozilla continued to be used inside Netscape, though, often featuring on T-shirts given to staff or on artwork adorning the walls of the Netscape campus in Mountain View.
 When Netscape acquired the website directory NewHoo in 1998, they rebranded it the Open Directory Project with the nickname "DMOZ" (Directory of Mozilla) due to its similarity to the Mozilla project.
 A green and purple image of Mozilla was placed on every page of the site, which continued even after Netscape's disbanding when it was acquired by AOL.